-Excerpt from The Prevent duty, Departmental advice for schools and childcare providers, June 2015
+Excerpt from The Prevent duty, Departmental advice for schools and childcare providers, June 2015 (please note in the updated September 2023 Prevent Duty Guidance our sector is no longer covered).

 In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.